Urban-M4/streetscapes/docs/tutorial/explorer-hpc.md

 After this, download images and (optionally) run a segmentation.

-To connect to the HPC database, create a new file on snellius called `run_explorer_snellius.sh`:
+To connect to the project data files on HPC, create a new file on snellius called `run_explorer_snellius.sh`:

 ```bash
 #!/bin/bash